srlinuxamericas/N92-evpn/README.md

 ### Layer 3 EVPN Route Verification

-In Layer 3 EVPN, Route Type 5 is used to advertise IP prefixes.
+When Layer 3 EVPN is enabled, the Leaf nodes will start advertising the client facing interface IPs to each other using EVPN IP-prefix Route Type 5.

 This can verified using the below command.